DanyloBorysenko/Cinema-app/README.md

 3. Clone the repository to your local machine.
 4. In Edit configuration menu -> Add new configuration -> Tomcat server Local -> Configure -> Choose directory with your Tomcat installed -> press fix button in the lower right corner -> choose war exploded -> ok
 5. Use init_db.sql file for creating your local database.
-6. Open db.properties file from src\main\resources and write information about your database.
+6. Open db.properties file from src\main\resources and write information about your database.Do the same in file liquibase.properties.
 ```
 db.driver= "YOUR_DRIVER"
 db.url= jdbc:mysql://YOUR_DATABASE_URL/cinema_app